boyer-nicolas/koritsu/docs/integration-guides/better-auth.md

 ### Custom Tagging

 The `tags: ["Authentication"]` configuration groups all Better Auth endpoints under a custom tag in your Swagger UI, making it easy to organize and navigate the documentation.

+### Path Prefixing

+The optional `pathPrefix` parameter allows you to prefix all paths from the external spec.
+For example, setting `pathPrefix: "/auth"` will transform Better Auth paths:

+- `/sign-in/email` becomes `/auth/sign-in/email`
+- `/get-session` becomes `/auth/get-session`

+This is particularly useful when:

+- Your API has a base path (e.g., `/api/v1`) and you want external specs to match
+- You want to namespace external endpoints to avoid path conflicts
+- You're documenting a microservices architecture with prefixed routes

+The prefix automatically handles leading/trailing slashes, so `/auth`, `auth`, `/auth/`, and `auth/` all produce the same result.

 ### How It Works